By: Lauren McElroy, First Step Alumna

 Alcoholism is a Family Disease

-Did you know that there are an estimated 251,367 alcohol-dependent women in the Dallas Fort Worth area alone?
+Did you know that there are an estimated 267,000 alcohol-dependent adults in the Dallas Fort Worth area alone?
 Alcoholism, which is a mental illness, does not just affect the alcoholic.
 Likewise, recovery does not just change the life of the alcoholic.
 Alcoholism is a family disease.
 As reported by SAMHSA, “Dependence on alcohol and drugs is our most serious national public health problem.
 It is prevalent among rich and poor, in all regions of the country, and all ethnic and social groups.”